top of page

 • Better retention: Employees who feel supported in their professional development are more likely to stay with their organisation.
 This can lead to reduced turnover and associated costs.

-• Develop active listening skills: Practice giving your full attention to team members, asking clarifying questions, and truly understanding their perspectives.
+Practice giving your full attention to team members, asking clarifying questions, and truly understanding their perspectives. 👀 See: A Leader's Handbook to Active Listening

-• Ask powerful questions: Instead of providing immediate solutions, ask thought-provoking questions that encourage self-reflection and problem-solving.
+Instead of providing immediate solutions, ask thought-provoking questions that encourage self-reflection and problem-solving. 👀 See: 30 Questions Great Leaders Ask Their Teams

-• Provide regular feedback: Offer specific, timely, and constructive feedback to help team members grow and improve.
+Offer specific, timely, and constructive feedback to help team members grow and improve. 👀 See: A Leaders Guide to Giving and Receiving Effective Feedback

 Leadership Group Coaching: A Powerful Tool